fedianine-statpro/Altium/README.md

 Where `TextFileSorter.exe` is the name of the compiled executable, `input.txt` is the path to the input file, and `output.txt` is the path to the output file.
 Note that for large files, the sorter program may take a significant amount of time and memory to complete.

-Note:
-Use a stream reader and writer instead of reading the entire input file into memory and writing the entire output file at once.
-This would allow the sorting to be done "on the fly" as each line is read in, and the output to be written as each line is sorted.
-Use a custom comparer instead of a lambda expression for the OrderBy method.
-This would allow you to more efficiently compare the string and number parts of each line during the sorting process.

 Please note: A good solution to sort using a low amount of memory is described here: https://josef.codes/sorting-really-large-files-with-c-sharp/